-The Goose Creek Artists Guild, founded in 1982, will present its 34th An-

-The City of North Charleston's Cultur- | nual Judged Show featuring two-dimensional works in a variety of subjects and media.
-Comprised of artists from Berkeley, Dorchester, and Charleston counties, guild members from all levels of expertise express their talents in oil, watercolor, acrylic, pastel, drawing, and mixed media first, second, and third place in multiple categories will be awarded by guest judge, Caroline Self.
+The Goose Creek Artists Guild, continued above on next column to the right | founded in 1982, will present its 34th Annual Judged Show featuring two-dimensional works in a variety of subjects and media.
+Comprised of artists from Berkeley, Dorchester, and Charleston counties, guild members from all levels of expertise express their talents in oil, watercolor, acrylic, pastel, drawing, and mixed media.
+Ribbons for Best of Show as well as continued on Page 10 first, second, and third place in multiple categories will be awarded by guest judge, Caroline Self.
 Self is a contemporary, abstract expressionist artist inspired by the vivid paint colors and textures made famous by Vincent Van Gogh and the unique abstractness of paintings by Wassily Kandinsky and Willem de Kooning.
 She is the current City of North Charleston Artist-in-Residence and was previously the art education program specialist at the Lyndon House Arts Center in Athens, GA.
-She has developed a unique track record of creating innovative classes, programs, award-winning camps, and exhibits for countless groups, children,
+She has developed a unique track record of creating innovative classes, programs, award-winning camps, and exhibits for countless groups, children, and events.